 But if you’re brand new to witchcraft, do you even know what you need to learn?

 As a new witch, it can be hard to know what you need to research and study.

 That’s why I wrote a blog post that reveals a few beginner topics that you can study, from the history of witchcraft to modern techniques and paths.

-These are great topics to jump start your learning and will help you really dive into the different areas of witchcraft that you might be interested in.
+These are great topics to jump-start your learning and help you dive into the different witchcraft topics you might be interested in.